naverlabseurope/DSBA-T3-1-00/README.md

 ### T5

- - Note: For this exercice you would need to get last dev version (`4.4.0.dev0`) of transformers from github
+ - Note: For this exercise you would need to get last dev version (`4.4.0.dev0`) of transformers from github

  ```
  git clone https://github.com/huggingface/transformers.git